Joshveul/doremi/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### `api`

+This directory contains the handled of API endpoints.

+To add an endopoint, create a file with an HTTP Request handler function and add its path in `nuxt.config.js` serverMiddleware

+### `server`

+This directory contains the WebSocket definition, the configuration object can be found in `nuxt.config.js` io

+More information about the usage of this in [Nuxt Socket IO](https://nuxt-socket-io.netlify.app/).